- About HMCPL

 Technology protection measures are not foolproof, and may not always prevent Library patrons and staff from inadvertently accessing text or images that may be offensive.
 Sites that contain inoffensive and useful information may also be erroneously blocked.

 Library staff will disable upon request the technology protection measures on designated computers to allow Internet access for lawful purposes for adults (age 17 or older).

 Adults or minors may also request access to web sites that are erroneously blocked.
 Library staff will review the sites in question and provide access to those that are blocked in error.
-Web reporting software is in use at service desks managing public use machines and used solely for the investigation of reported CIPA violations and to identify mistakenly blocked sites.

-Any user who fails to comply with this policy will receive a warning and will forfeit the remainder of their computer time.
+Any user who fails to comply with this policy will receive a warning and will forfeit the remainder of his computer time.
 After the first warning, users continuing to violate this policy will be issued a six-month trespass warning and will be barred from using any Library facilities for this period of time.